classner/DijkstraIndexing.jl/README.md

 @assert e == 0
 ```

-Slicing expressions are half-open intervals, including start and excluding the
+Slicing expressions are end-excluding.
-end.
-Steps are supported. `end` refers to the position after the last array
+Steps != 1 are supported. `end` refers to the position after the last array
 element, making the notation concise.
 That means, that `A[end]` will throw an
 exception and the last sequence element is accessed with `A[end-1]` (this is
 consistent with, e.g., Python access for A[-1]).

 ### Why not custom-index arrays?

-See [here](https://github.com/JuliaLang/julia/pull/16260).
+For the pull request, see [here](https://github.com/JuliaLang/julia/pull/16260).
 If you can
 create your own objects and use them in your own library, this may be the best
 solution.
-If you receive objects to index from another library, however, and do
+If you receive objects to work with from another library, however, and do
-not want to wrap them or pass them on to a library that doesn't support these
+not want to wrap them or have to pass objects to a library that doesn't support
 general iterators (yet), problems may arise.

 ### Is there a performance overhead?